 From Kashmir to Kanyakumari, our country boasts many water bodies that include lakes.
-India has many largest lakes amongst which some are man-made, and some are formed naturally.
+India has many largest lakes, amongst which some are man-made, and some are formed naturally.
 These lakes have fresh saline water, which can be used for irrigation purposes.
-In this blog, we have curated largest lakes in India that one should explore at least once in a lifetime.
+In this blog, we have curated the largest lakes in India that one should explore at least once in a lifetime.
 Scroll below to find out the list of natural and artificial lakes in India.

-List of Natural and Artificial Lakes in India
+List of Artificial and Natural Lakes in India

 1. Vembanad Lake – Kerala

 One of the most prominent names of the manmade lakes in India is Vembanad Lake.
 It is the longest and largest man-made Lake in India.
 The Lake is enveloped by many districts that include Allapuzha, Kottayam, and Ernakulam.
-Vembanad Lake is known for birds watching, house boating and photography.
-Every year snake boat race takes place in this Lake.
+Vembanad Lake is known for bird watching, house boating, and photography.
+Every year snake boat race takes place on this Lake.
 The race is named Trophy Boat Race.
 It is named after the first PM of the country, Jawaharlal Nehru.
-The ideal time to visit the Lake is winters, as you would be able to explore different specifies of birds.
+The ideal time to visit the Lake is winter, as you would be able to explore different species of birds.